fglo/idk/README.md

 $
 ```

-You can assign variables and do oneline calculations. if you want to exit just type 'exit' and click enter:
+You can assign variables and do oneline calculations. if you want to exit just type `exit` and click enter:
 ```
 $ print 1
 1